FMLA Serious Health Condition: Everything You Need to Know

 Both a mother and father are permitted to use FMLA leave when they adopt a child or take a child into foster care.

 If you would like more information on any of the requirements of the FMLA serious health conditions, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.